ilhamadun/TCS/README.md

 ```
 will give you 5000 miliseconds to read the sensor to a white and black object.

+You can also use the `setCalibrationValue(color_t color, int dark, int bright)` to manually set the calibration values.

 #### Reading The Sensor
 This library allow you to read the sensor and encode it to 8 bit color code.
 There are three method to read the sensor: